wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--mitre.md

 ```
 > wazuh-db[28187] wdb_parser.c:358 at wdb_parse(): DEBUG: Mitre DB Cannot execute SQL query; err database var/db/mitre.db: no such column: id

+> ossec-remoted[28195] wazuhdb_op.c:94 at wdb_send_query(): ERROR: Bad response 'err Cannot execute Mitre database query; no such column: id'

 > ossec-analysisd[28215] mitre.c:48 at mitre_load(): DEBUG: Mitre info loading failed.
-No response or bad response from wazuh-db: err Cannot execute SQL query; no such column: id
+No response or bad response from wazuh-db: err Cannot execute Mitre database query; no such column: id

 > ossec-analysisd[28215] mitre.c:49 at mitre_load(): ERROR: Mitre matrix information could not be loaded.

-## MIT014
+## MIT016

 **Short description**

-If the attack table's colum called 'id' has other different names, tactics should not be shown in alerts and Wazuh should show error messages.
+If the has_phase table's column called 'phase_name' has other different names, tactics should not be shown in alerts and Wazuh should show error messages.

 **Category**